2007 BWF World Championships

-The 2007 BWF World Championships is the 16th tournament of BWF World Championships (World Badminton Championships).
+The 2007 BWF World Championships was the 16th tournament of BWF World Championships (World Badminton Championships).
 It was held in Kuala Lumpur, Malaysia, from 13 to 19 August 2007.

 Host city selection

 Aarhus and Kuala Lumpur were the candidates for hosting the championships.
 Kuala Lumpur was later announced as the host during 2005 IBF council meeting in Beijing.
 China also expressed interest, but ultimately did not bid.